 Price Comparison | Let’s Do The Math

-I know everyone uses paper towel at significantly different rates, so it’s hard to quantify how long it would take someone to recover the cost of 30 rolls of paper towel.
+I know everyone uses paper towels at significantly different rates, so it’s hard to quantify how long it would take someone to recover the cost of 30 rolls of paper towels.
 I guessed an average family uses one to two rolls of paper towel per week when calculating my recovery timeline above.

 Give Yourself Grace and Find Your Pace